Matchday Info: Premier Sports Cup Final

 Match Details

-The St Mirren Ticket Office is open on matchday from 11am until just after kick-off.
+The St Mirren Ticket Office is open on matchday from 10am until just after kick-off (12pm).
 The match is all ticket – tickets will be on sale UNTIL KICK-OFF (subject to availability).
+Away end tickets are SOLD OUT.

 Ticket Information